macanneul/Safe2Play/README.md

 # Safe2Play

-This is my sandpit, where I make a mess and try out new things.
+This is my sandpit, where I make a mess and try things out.

 ## Contents